What is Reinforcement Learning and How Does It Work (Updated 2024)

 Introduction

 It is basically the concept where machines can teach themselves depending upon the results of their own actions.
-Without further delay, let’s start.
+Without further delay, let’s start this tutorial.

 This article was published as a part of the Data Science Blogathon.